JackMyers001/skype-emoticon-scraper/README.md

 # Skype Emoticon Scraper

-A simple CLI utility to download emoticons (emoji) from Skype, as `.png` and `.gif`.
+A simple CLI utility to download emoticons (emoji) from Skype as `.png` and `.gif`.
+Emoticons are saved with full quality, transparency, and correct animation speed.

 If you just want all emoticons at full resolution (240x240), I have pre-packaged the current emoticon set (as of 2024-10-05) and added it to [the Releases section](https://github.com/JackMyers001/skype-emoticon-scraper/releases).

 ## Features

 - Fast
-- Emoticons are downloaded directly from Skype at full quality and with transparency
+- Emoticons are downloaded directly from Skype
 - Supports all available emoticon resolutions
-- Animated emoticons start at the right frame
+- Animated emoticons start and run at the correct frame and speed

 ## Installation